Your complete guide to quartz countertops

 What are the potential downsides of quartz?

-- It’s not heat-resistant.
+– It’s not heat-resistant.
 We’ll review more about this below, but quartz isn’t as heat-resistant as granite is.
 You can’t put hot pots or pans directly on the surface.
-This is a downside for those who are remodeling their kitchen for the purposes of turning their home into a rental property.
+This is a downside for those who are remodeling their kitchen for the purposes of turning their home into a rental property (more on this below).

-- Cost.
+– Cost.
 Quartz doesn’t necessarily cost more than granite, but there are some varieties of quartz that are far more expensive than entry-level granite slabs.
-In other words, there’s a greater range of prices with quartz than there is with granite.
+In other words, there’s a greater range in price with quartz than there is with granite.

 – Manufactured by design.
 This really isn’t a downside as much as it is a note.
 Quartz is manufactured from crushed stone that is then sealed in a resin.
 This is why quartz can look like just about anything.
 But, for some homeowners who prefer the look of a natural stone slab, quartz just isn’t the right fit for their kitchen.

 Related Article: Your Guide To Granite, Marble, Quartz & Other Countertops